Skip to main content

 Challenges of Implementation

-Companies in historically male-dominated sectors have a reputation for being poor employers to women.
+Companies in sectors with historically low female representation have a reputation for being poor employers to women.
 They need to put extra effort into showing their inclusiveness for women.

 Companies may need to undergo structural changes first to be seen as inclusive.
 This can take time.